jfhovinne/podmatrix/README.md

 A script which executes commands within a 'matrix' of Podman containers.

-One purpose would be to quickly spawn containers and launch an application test suite within those containers.
+One purpose would be to quickly spawn containers and launch an application test suite within those containers, against multiple versions of a specific programming language.

-The containers are currently created then destroyed in sequence.
+The containers are created in sequence, then commands are executed in parallel.

-While many (much more advanced) alternatives exist already, one advantage of this script is that it only requires Bash and Podman (rootless).
+`podmatrix` is fast and only requires Bash and rootless Podman.

 The script exit code is the sum of executed commands exit codes, which means 0 if everything went fine.